Singular modules for affine Lie algebras, and applications to irregular WZNW conformal blocks: Irregular blocks: first version

 \subsection{Tame isomonodromy times}

 We now vary part of the parameters defining the spaces~\eqref{eq:tensor_product_singular_modules}, namely the marked points.
-An \emph{admissible} deformation is one where they do not coalesce, so marked points vary inside the configuration space $C_{n} \coloneqq \Conf_{n}(\Sigma) \subseteq \Sigma^{n}$ of ordered $n$-tuples of (labeled) points on $\Sigma$.
+An \emph{admissible} deformation is one where they do not coalesce, so marked points vary inside the configuration space